 Some will also allow you to transition into an unsecured credit card after you’ve proved to be a responsible borrower.

 You get your deposit back, and you can enjoy the benefits of an unsecured card.
 Having one also makes you look better as an applicant if you ever decide to apply for a new line of credit.

 4. Don’t Bother Applying for Credit Cards for Good Credit

-The opposite is a soft inquiry.
+The opposite is a soft inquiry, the same as what you see for no credit check loans.
 This happens when employers perform background checks, for example.